How to Defend Yourself Against an Alligator Attack

 If an alligator begins charging you on land, run as fast as possible in the opposite direction.
 Though gators have good speed, they don’t have much endurance and will usually give up quickly if prey seems like too much work.

 If an alligator attacks you in the water, act fast.
 Don’t waste time trying to pry the gator’s jaws open – it’s a futile effort as they’re exerting thousands of pounds of pressure per second.
 Instead, thrash about in the water creating as much noise and havoc as possible.
 Alligators do not like trouble and might be confused, even briefly, by your actions.
-If you often find yourself near alligator-prone areas such as golf courses or swamps, carrying a personal alarm or bear-deterring alarm is a good precaution for this specific purpose.
+If you often find yourself near alligator-prone areas such as golf courses or swamps, carrying a personal self defense alarm or bear-deterring alarm is a good precaution for this specific purpose.